 1. Mission of social change.
 [Tocar y Luchar; To Play and To Strive]

-El Sistema is a social change/youth development program that uses ensemble music to enable every child to experience being an asset within her or his community, inside and outside the “nucleo.”
+El Sistema is a social change/youth development program that uses ensemble music to enable every child to experience being an asset within her or his community, inside and outside the “nucleo" (community learning center, which is the heart of the students' experience).
 El Sistema develops citizens not musicians—responsible, joyful, contributing citizens.
 Students feel an ownership of the music making process, taking responsibility for both individual and group improvement.
 This is why they take on teaching roles themselves starting at an early age—peer-to-peer instruction is omnipresent as a practice, as a habit of mind, both in designated mentoring roles and in the constant impulse to help others improve their level of musical excellence.
+Sistema-inspired programs nurture peer-responsibility and peer-instruction in every way they can.
 The “feel” of the social mission is captured in the slogan “to play and to strive.”
 This work is not effortful nor discipline-driven; it is the serious play of an artist in “flow experience,” which research affirms is optimum engagement in any endeavor, and which leads to optimum performance and learning.
 El Sistema nurtures a powerful intrinsic motivation in learners, which fuels the ambitious work ethic and drives learners to deep commitment, to values and practices that change their lives over time.